wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 ## Prepare Windows 10

-Automation of Windows 10 means running first running a Microsoft's PowerShell script, <strong>manually</strong>.
+Automation of Windows 10 means first running Microsoft's PowerShell script <strong>manually</strong>.
 PowerShell comes installed by default in every Windows machine (starting with Windows 7 SP1 and Windows Server 2008 R2 SP1).
 But it's <a target="_blank" href="https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7">invoked differently depending on the edition of Windows</a>.
 Instructions below are for Windows 10 Desktop (not Server):

 ### Install Git Bash (Git for Windows)